M. K. Stalin: Opposition leader and DMK president (2016–2021)

-Chief Minister of Tamil Nadu
+Chief Minister of Tamil Nadu (2021–2026)

 Stalin led the campaign for the Secular Progressive Alliance in the 2021 Assembly elections; it won 159 seats out of the 234, with the DMK winning 133 seats, an absolute majority.
 He was sworn in as the chief minister of Tamil Nadu on 7 May 2021, along with the rest of his cabinet.
+He also served as a member of the business advisory committee and committee on rules in the 16th Tamil Nadu assembly.

+After assuming office, Stalin implemented policies offering ₹4000 as one time COVID-19 relief to 20.7 million ration card holders across the state, free bus pass for travel in ordinary intra-city buses for women and reducing the retail price of Aavin milk.
+However, the Tamil Nadu Milk Producers Association claimed that the decision to reduce the retail milk prices caused a significant financial loss to Aavin, and urging the chief minister to increase the milk procurement rates.
+He established a new economic advisory council that included economists Arvind Subramanian, Esther Duflo, Jean Drèze, Raghuram Rajan, and S Narayan.

-Stalin assumed office during the second wave of the COVID-19 pandemic, and established a war room to monitor the status of beds, ambulances, and oxygen supply.
-He visited the COVID-19 patients in the Government ESI Medical College Hospital against expert advice.
-Tamil Nadu had the highest coronavirus vaccine wastage under the previous government, but the lowest COVID-19 vaccine wastage during Stalin's tenure.
-On 2 September 2021, actor and politician Chiranjeevi met with Stalin to commend him on governance efficacy; Chiranjeev said Stalin had proved his mettle in handling the pandemic.
-Media in Kerala lauded Stalin on his policies and efforts in controlling the spread of COVID-19 during the second wave, provision of free bus passes for women and ₹4,000 as a pandemic relief for ration card holders.
+During the second wave of the COVID-19 pandemic in August 2021, Stalin established a war room to monitor the status of beds, ambulances, and oxygen supply.
+He visited the ESI medical college hospital against expert advice to meet up with patients getting treatment for COVID-19.
+The state had the lowest percentage of wastage of COVID-19 vaccines during the free public administration of the same.
+On 2 September 2021, actor and politician Chiranjeevi met with Stalin to commend him on governance efficacy, and stated that Stalin had proved his mettle in handling the pandemic.

-Stalin established a new economic advisory council that included economists Esther Duflo, Raghuram Rajan, Jean Drèze, Arvind Subramanian, and former Finance Secretary S Narayan.
-Stalin handed appointment orders of the Hindu Religious and Charitable Endowments Department to trained aspirants of all castes as temple priests in August 2021.
-In an official release, Stalin quoted the reformist leader Thanthai Periyar, saying Periyar fought for equal rights in worship for all believers in God.
-In September 2021, he changed the name of refugee camps of Sri Lankan Tamils to rehabilitation camps and said: "They are not orphans, we are there for them".
-In September 2021, he announced Periyar's birthday would be celebrated annually as a social justice day.
+Stalin released the state's first ever standalone agricultural budget on 14 August 2021.
+Later in the day, he handed appointment orders from the Hindu Religious and Charitable Endowments Department to trained aspirants of all castes as temple priests in August 2021, quoting that Periyar fought for equal rights in worship for all believers in God.
+On 29 August 2021, he announced that the name of refugee camps of Sri Lankan Tamils would be changed to rehabilitation camps.